zhuliang21/Parallel-Matrix-Multiplication/README.md

     - [x] for-loop to quit after reaching the ROOT (`level = 1`), level --

 ### Isues
-- [ ] when N is large, the ROOT send and receive will dead lock
+- [x] when N is large, the ROOT send and receive will dead lock
     - dead lock: ROOT send data to itself, and wait for itself to receive
-    - [ ] `distributed_data`: when leader is ROOT, only send other 6 matrix to workers, and copy the first matrix; when worker is ROOT, take the copyed matrix to itself.
+    - [x] `distributed_data`: when leader is ROOT, only send other 6 matrix to workers, and copy the first matrix; when worker is ROOT, take the copyed matrix to itself.
-    - [ ] `collect_results`: when worker is ROOT, only copy its result; when leader is ROOT, receive other 6 matrix from workers, and take the copyed matrix to itself.
+    - [x] `collect_results`: when worker is ROOT, only copy its result; when leader is ROOT, receive other 6 matrix from workers, and take the copyed matrix to itself.

 Description (level1):
-- 0 devides and sends to its 7 workers (size: N/2)
+- ROOT devides and sends to its 7 workers (size: N/2)
 - 7 workers compute and send back to 0 (size: N/2)
 - 0 combine and return (size: N)

 Description (level2):
-- 0 devides and sends to its 7 workers (size: N/2)
+- ROOT devides and sends to its 7 workers (size: N/2)
 - 7 workers devides and sends to their 7x7 workers (size: N/4)
 - 7x7 workers compute and send back to their 7 workers (size: N/4)
 - 7 workers combine and send back to 0 (size: N/2)
-- 0 combine return (size: N)
+- ROOT combine return (size: N)

 Description (level3):
-- 0 devides and sends to its 7 workers (size: N/2)
+- ROOT devides and sends to its 7 workers (size: N/2)
 - 7 workers devides and sends to their 7x7 workers (size: N/4)
 - 7x7 workers devides and sends to their 7x7x7 workers (size: N/8)
 - 7x7x7 workers compute and send back to their 7x7 workers (size: N/8)
 - 7x7 workers combine and send back to their 7 workers (size: N/4)
 - 7 workers combine and send back to 0 (size: N/2)
-- 0 combine and retrun (size: N)
+- ROOT combine and retrun (size: N)

 ```